markafoltz/camera-effects/README.md

 ## VideoFrameMetadata

-The `VideoFrameMetadata` interface also exposes the effect state as a property.
+The `VideoFrameMetadata` interface exposes the effect state as a property.
 This allows apps to know the state for every frame.
 This is important for scenarios where the app must ensure user privacy by never sending an un-blurred frame off the user's device.